akosnad/dotfiles/setup/README.md

 - if you want to modify some configuration file in the system, then you should symlink it to our dotfiles folder somewhere like so:
     - create `links-xxx` with the corresponding config name
     - specify where your configuration file is (or folder) in the system, separate it with a colon, and the target config inside the dotfiles folder: `{link}:{target}`
+- if your config depends on other configs, then refer to the `setup_dependency` function

 #### Script helper functions
 see examples in present script files